 Many investors weren't worried about deflation.
 They were more afraid the Fed would overshoot its inflation target, creating hyperinflation.
 For that reason, when the Fed announced QE2, investors started buying Treasury Inflation Protected Securities.
 Others started buying gold, a standard hedge against inflation.
-This asset bubble sent gold prices soaring to a record high of $1,895 an ounce by September 2011.
+This asset bubble sent gold prices soaring to a then record high of $1,895 an ounce by September 2011.

 The Fed ended QE2 in June 2011.
-It maintained its balance of $2 trillion in securities.
+It increased its balance of securities to $2.6 trillion.
 Investors would have preferred to see the Fed sell holdings or even raise interest rates.
 For some reason, they were more worried about inflation than the sluggish economy.

 Why Announcing QE2 Was So Effective